G.I. Joe (film series): G.I. Joe: Ever Vigilant

+Untitled reboot film

+In February 2026, two separate treatments for a new G.I.
+Joe film had been pitched to Paramount, one written by Max Landis and the other by Danny McBride.
+In March 2026, it was announced that Paramount would pass on Landis' treatment and were still in talks with/awaiting scripts from other writers like McBride.
+McBride revealed to Josh Horowitz in an interview on his Happy, Sad, Confused podcast that his G.I.
+Joe movie will follow Duke and the team battling Cobra in their town of Springfield and won't be a comedy.
+He also announced that he written the script with Jeff Fradley and John Carcieri who their worked with on his HBO comedy series The Righteous Gemstones and will start filming in 2027 with McBride making his Directorial debut.
+Daniel Richtman reported that the studio are eyeing Bradley Cooper, Walton Goggins and Chris Pratt for roles after Chris Hemsworth has exited the movie for undisclosed reasons.

 Untitled G.I.
 Joe and the Transformers crossover

 In March 2013, producer Lorenzo di Bonaventura announced that he would be interested in producing a G.I.
 Joe / Transformers crossover film.
 By July, G.I.
 Joe: Retaliation director Jon M. Chu stated that he is interested in directing the movie.
 In June 2014, di Bonaventura cast doubt on the project, while acknowledging that it is an ongoing possibility.
 The Transformers were initially written to be introduced at the end of G.I.
 Joe 3, but Paramount decided against this.
 In July 2021, while stating that Paramount Pictures has been hesitant to green-light production on the crossover, di Bonneventura declared that the project is "inevitable".
 In July 2021, the project was once again in active development.
 In June 2023, beginning with Rise of the Beasts the two franchises began to share continuity.
 Producer di Bonaventura stated that in future Transformers installments, actors from the G.I.
 Joe films may reprise their roles.
 The crossover would later be announced officially at CinemaCon 2024.
 Derek Connolly was hired to write the crossover film in June 2024.
 Di Bonaventura announced to Collider that the crossover would be the next film.
+In July 2025, Anthony Ramos, who starred in Transformers: Rise of the Beasts (2023), revealed the film's uncertain status in an interview with Screen Rant citing the Skydance-Paramount merger.